 The 5- or 7-piece set are great options for starting your cookware collection.
 All the pieces are very usable, with no filler pieces to round out the set.
 When you augment, you'll probably want a bigger skillet, a roasting pan, and a cast iron Dutch oven.

 About the handles: Some people really dislike All-Clad handles, but we think they are extremely functional.
 Yes, they can cut into your hand (or arm), but this helps to stabilize heavy pots and pans, and we think it's the best design out there--even better than the Demeyere handles, which are a lot harder to stabilize because they're too smooth.

 All-Clad has introduced the new D3 Everyday line, which is the same cookware with updated handles.
 For those of you who hate the A/C handles, this is big news.
 This line is only available from the All-Clad website, and the only set available is 10 pieces.
 But it's a little less expensive than D3, so it may be worth looking at.

 All-Clad lacks a few of the great features of Demeyere cookware, which is why we don't rate it best overall.
 But even so, it's truly fabulous cookware that will last forever and is well worth the initial investment.
 You can read more about All-Clad cookware in our article The Ultimate All-Clad Review.

-buy the d3 compact set on amazon:
+buy the d3 compact set: